 1 - What?
 Why?
 When?
 Who?

-Any quality whiteboard animation begins by answering these questions.
-They are crucial when it comes to setting goals, understanding your audience, focusing the project, establishing your message and setting deadlines (love them or hate them, they are very important).
-If you’re working with a studio, they will ask you these in an initial creative meeting but if you’re creating an animation then considering these is essential to achieving the vision you have in your mind.
+Every top-notch explainer video and whiteboard animation starts with answering key questions.
+These questions are crucial for setting goals, understanding your audience, focusing the project, crafting your message, and setting deadlines (whether you love them or hate them, they’re essential).
+If you’re collaborating with a studio, they’ll cover these in the initial creative meeting.
+But if you’re creating a whiteboard animation on your own, considering these questions is vital to bringing your vision to life.

 2 - The Script

-The script boils these ideas and thoughts down into one message.
+The script boils these ideas, goals and and thoughts down into one message.
 Your script sets everything else up for success.
 At a big picture level your script locks your message, sets a tone and allows you to make sure you’re achieving all your goals.
-Your script also provides key information for other details within your whiteboard animation.
+Your script also provides key information for other details within your explainer video.

 It will be read by our voiceover artist, some of it may well appear as on-screen text and the tone and language you’ve used will form the basis of the illustrations.
 The length of your script will decide the length of your animation and we recommend working to 140 words per minute.